-Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this Amendment No. 2 to the registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Overland Park, State of Kansas, on the 9th day of October, 2003.
+Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this Amendment No. 3 to the registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Overland Park, State of Kansas, on the 17th day of October, 2003.

 By: /s/ Donald G. Barger, Jr.

 Donald G. Barger, Jr. Senior Vice President and Chief Financial Officer

-Pursuant to the requirements of the Securities Act of 1933, this Amendment No day of October, 2003. o.
-2 to the registration statement has been signed by the following persons in the capacities indicated on the 9th
+Pursuant to the requirements of the Securities Act of 1933, this Amendment No. day of October, 2003.
+3 to the registration statement has been signed by the following persons in the capacities indicated on the 17th

 Signature Title

-/s/ WILLIAM D. ZOLLARS Chairman of the Board of Directors, President and Chief Executive Officer (principal executive officer)
+/S/ WILLIAM D. ZOLLARS Chairman of the Board of Directors, President and Chief Executive Officer (princi executive officer) pal

 William D. Zollars executive officer)

 /s/ Donald G. Barger, Jr. Senior Vice President and Chief Financial Officer (principal financial officer)

 Donald G. Barger, Jr.

-/S/ PHILLIP J. GAINES Vice President-Corporate Controller and Chief Accounting Officer (principal
+/s/ Phillip J. Gaines Vice President-Corporate Controller and Chief Accounting Officer (principal accounting officer)

 Phillip J. Gaines accounting officer)

 Director

 Cassandra C. Carr

 Director

 Howard M. Dean

 Director

 Dennis E. Foster

 Director

 John C. McKelvey

 Director

 William T. Trubeck

 Director

 Carl W. Vogt

 By /s/ Donald G. Barger, Jr.

-Donald G. Barger, Jr.
+Donald G. Barger, Jr. Attorney-in-Fact